Skip to main content

 Open in Playground

 Note: Even with this option set to true, this rule will report if you name a type and a variable the same name.
 This is intentional.
-Declaring a variable and a type and a variable the same is usually an accident, and it can lead to hard-to-understand code.
+Declaring a variable and a type the same is usually an accident, and it can lead to hard-to-understand code.
 If you have a rare case where you're intentionally naming a type the same name as a variable, use a disable comment.
 For example:

 type something = string;